Directrice de recherche, Inria

-- Noémie Boissier (2018), UPMC (coadvisor: D Drasdo) Blood perfusion modeling in tumors and liver.
+- Noémie Boissier (2018), Sorbonne U. (coadvisor: D Drasdo) Blood perfusion modeling in tumors and liver.

-- Nicolas Pozin (2017), UPMC (coadvisor: C Grandmont) Multiscale lung ventilation modeling in health and disease.
+- Nicolas Pozin (2017), Sorbonne U. (coadvisor: C Grandmont) Multiscale lung ventilation modeling in health and disease.

-- Chloé Audebert (2017), UPMC (coadvisor: JF Gerbeau) Mathematical liver modelling: hemodynamics and function in hepatectomy.
+- Chloé Audebert (2017), Sorbonne U. (coadvisor: JF Gerbeau) Mathematical liver modelling: hemodynamics and function in hepatectomy.
 Prix de thèse AMIES 2018

-- Gregory Arbia (2014), UPMC (coadvisor: JF Gerbeau) Multiscale modeling of blood flow applied to congenital heart disease.
+- Gregory Arbia (2014), Sorbonne U. (coadvisor: JF Gerbeau) Multiscale modeling of blood flow applied to congenital heart disease.
 Now at Sorin group.

 PhD students (informal)

 - Stephanie Lindsey (2015), PhD student at Cornell University, USA.
 Advisor: J Butcher.
 Hemodynamic regulation of cardiac outflow morphogenesis.
-Now postdoc in Montpellier U.
+Now postdoc at Stanford U.

 - Mahdi Esmaily-Moghadam (2014), PhD student at UCSD, USA.
 Supervisor: A. Marsden.
 Development of multiscale modeling methods for clinical decision making in single ventricle heart patients.
-Now postdoc at Stanford University, USA.
+Now assistant professor at Cornell University, USA.

 - Jessica Oakes (2013), PhD student at UCSD, USA.
 Supervisors: C Darquenne (School of Medicine) and A. Marsden (School of Engineering).
 Aerosol Deposition in Healthy and Emphysematous Rat Lungs: Insights From MRI Measurements and Computational Simulations.
 Now Assistant Professor at Northeastern U., USA.